Ray Snowball

-Raymond Snowball (born 10 March 1932) is an English former amateur footballer who played as a goalkeeper in the Football League for Darlington.
+Raymond Snowball (10 March 1932 – 6 March 2025) was an English amateur footballer who played as a goalkeeper in the Football League for Darlington.
 He is better known for his achievements while playing for Crook Town, with whom he won three FA Amateur Cups, in 1959, 1962 and 1964.

 Personal life

-Snowball was born in Sunderland, which was then in County Durham, and raised in the Silksworth district.
+Raymond Snowball was born on 10 March 1932 in Sunderland, which was then in County Durham, and raised in the Silksworth district.
 He served with the 7th Training Regiment Royal Corps of Signals, based at Catterick, during his period of National Service in the early 1950s.
 Snowball went into teaching, and finished his career as head of East Boldon Primary School.

 In 2001, streets in a new housing estate in Crook were named after Snowball and Crook Town teammates Eddie Appleby and Jimmy McMillan.
 In March 2022, the Durham Amateur Football Trust organised a 90th-birthday celebration for Snowball at Crook Town's ground.

+Snowball died on 6 March 2025 at the age of 92.

 Football career

 Early career

 As a youngster, Snowball played football for Silksworth Colliery Welfare juniors.
 While on National Service, he kept goal for his regimental team as they reached the Army Cup Final in 1952, only to lose 2–1 to the 67th Training Regiment Royal Armoured Corps featuring Leeds United's Wales international John Charles.
 He was recruited for Bishop Auckland by an Army teammate, where he impressed enough to attract attention from Football League clubs and a trial with FA Cup-holders Blackpool, but was unable to dislodge the club's established first-team goalkeeper, so was keen to sign for Crook Town.
 Initially deputy to Fred Jarrie, Snowball became the club's regular first choice for the 1954–55 season, which caused Jarrie to leave for Willington.
 After Crook were eliminated from that season's Amateur Cup by Willington with a goal attributable to Snowball's error, in a match in which Jarrie performed well, the Manchester Guardian reported "misgivings at Crook about the club's decision".